Climate Change Awareness and Action Facilitator

 Learn more about the Volunteer experience in Mexico: Get detailed information on culture, communications, housing, health, and safety -- including health and crime statistics -- in order to make a well-informed decision about serving.

-Mexico can accommodate couples serving together in the same sector.
-Both partners must apply and qualify for:
+Mexico can accommodate couples that serve together in the same sector.
+In this case, both partners must apply and qualify for:

 Couples can have a very positive and productive experience serving in Mexico.
 During the 10-week Pre-Service Training, couples have the option of living with the same host family or living separately in order to maximize Spanish language learning.